vezel-dev/zig-toolsets/CONTRIBUTING.md

 Feature requests are welcome, but please note the following:

 * Take a moment to consider whether the feature really makes sense for the core project.
-Many features can live as extension NuGet packages.
+Many features can live as community NuGet packages.
-* It is up to you to convince the development team that the feature should be included.
+* It is up to you to convince the maintainers that the feature should be included.
 You will need to make a strong case as the bar for new features is fairly high.
 * Be as detailed as possible when describing the proposed feature.
 Explore